PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - Implement the "wait 10 seconds" dialog box for reading and writing
 * Add "verify flash" button on "other" page
 * Implement "Change VIN"
+* Adjust font sizes on the data logging parameter page to suit the window size.
 * Implement data log profile editing
 * Use Windows Management API to get device driver names for serial ports
 * Implement "message of the day" (so we can alert people to new versions)